cubiq/ComfyUI_IPAdapter_plus/README.md

 **2024/04/16**: Added support for the new SDXL portrait unnorm model (link below).
 It's very strong and tends to ignore the text conditioning.
 Lower the CFG to 3-4 or use a RescaleCFG node.

 **2024/04/12**: Added scheduled weights.
 Useful for animations.

-**2024/04/09**: Added experimental Style/Composition transfer for SD1.5.
-The results are often not as good as SDXL.
-Optimal weight seems to be from 0.8 to 2.0.
-The **Style+Composition node doesn't work for SD1.5** at the moment, you can only alter either the Style or the Composition, I need more time for testing.
-Old workflows will still work **but you may need to refresh the page and re-select the weight type!**

 *(Older updates removed for readability)*